nabhold/shared/README.md

 That means:

-* changes should be reviewed;
+- changes should be reviewed;
-* security-sensitive changes should receive appropriate scrutiny;
+- security-sensitive changes should receive appropriate scrutiny;
-* breaking changes should be explicitly identified;
+- breaking changes should be explicitly identified;
-* reusable workflows should have documented contracts;
+- reusable workflows and contracts should have documented interfaces;
-* dependencies should be kept current;
+- dependencies should be kept current;
-* deprecated interfaces should be managed deliberately;
+- deprecated interfaces should be managed deliberately;
-* consumers should not be surprised by changes.
+- consumers should not be surprised by changes.

 The repository should favour **predictability over novelty**.